 When I got home I asked my mother what had happened.
-She shushed me up and told me to say a prayer for Johnny, which was the man's name, and I was well down my teens and no longer angelic when she told me what the media now call the back story to the story.
+She shushed me up and told me to say a prayer for Johnny, which was the man's name, and I was well into my teens and no longer angelic when she told me what the media now call the back story to the story.
 It was a story old as time in rural Ireland back then and perhaps still.

 You see, decades earlier Johnny had been engaged to be married to the hairdresser.
 They were the most handsome couple in the parish.